Azure/az-cgpu-onboarding/VMI-Sharing-Instructions.md

 # Sharing within a subscription
 Option 1: Export image and VMGS file using a shared image gallery (SIG)

+Once you have an image gallery, then create an image definition based off your CGPU VM.
+When creating the image definition, make sure to select the right security type for your usecase:

 - `ConfidentialVM` security type is required for images using Confidential disk encryption (`ConfidentialVMSupported` security type for encrypted images will fail)
 - `ConfidentialVMSupported` security type is supported for unencrypted images
 - Note: if the VM was created with an encrypted disk and customer-managed keys (CMK), `Confidential Disk Encryption` must be set to `True`

+Documentation on how to create an image definition and an image version can be found here: [Create an image definition and an image version](https://learn.microsoft.com/en-us/azure/virtual-machines/image-version?tabs=portal%2Ccli2).

+Once the image definition and version have been created, follow the instructions here on [Sharing Azure images](https://learn.microsoft.com/en-us/azure/virtual-machines/shared-image-galleries?tabs=vmsource%2Cazure-cli)

 # Sharing to other subscriptions
 Option 1: share an unencrypted image using a SIG